30 places you need to take your mum (and mates) when they visit Brisbane

 Drop into the home of the Crocodile Hunter to learn about Australia’s wildlife.
 You may even catch one of the famous Irwins walking around.

-There’s something special hidden in each of Brisbane’s laneways.
+There’s always something special hidden down Brisbane’s laneways.
 Whether you’re seeking food, coffee, drinks, street art or shopping, you’ll find it here.

 That’s not a view … this is a view!
 Take your folks and friends up the Story Bridge on the twilight climb to see the sun set.

 Grab a feed with your guests and take in a view of the Brisbane River at the same time.
-Take your mum to Sake, Madame Wu or Aria to impress; take your mates to Grill’d or Guzman Y Gomez...
+Take your mum to City Winery, Coppa Spuntino or Fatcow Steak & Lobster to impress, and take your mates to Grill’d or Guzman Y Gomez for a more casual feed.

-Plan in advance and line up the visit with a show or concert.
+Plan in advance and line up the visit with that must-see show or concert everyone’s been talking about.

-Brisbane’s weather is awesome – take advantage of it from up high.
+Brisbane enjoys almost 300 days of sunshine every year, so why not take advantage of it from up high?
 You can wind down with a cool drink after a long day exploring the city.
-We suggest Next, Up on Constance or Limes.
-Find the best of them here.
+There’s certainly no shortage of rooftop bars for you to choose from – find the best of them here.

 Head out for a leisurely stroll along the picturesque river walk at Teneriffe.
 This is best done mid-afternoon after a hearty, healthy lunch nearby.